 Royal Observatory Greenwich astronomer Tom Kerss.
 Image Credit: Tom Kerss

-Beautiful photos of the night sky need not be a product of sleepless nights and big expense.
+There are many ways of capturing beautiful photos of the night sky, and they need not be a product of sleepless nights and big expense.

-While fancy equipment and ample free time may increase your chances of capturing amazing shots of the heavens, much can be achieved with the equipment most photographers already have and a few minutes of experimentation – even if they’ve never considered trying astrophotography.
+While fancy equipment and ample free time may increase your chances of capturing amazing shots of the stars and planets, much can be achieved with the equipment most photographers already have and a few minutes of experimentation – even if they’ve never considered trying astrophotography.

 The night sky is a unique low-light scene.
 All the usual rules apply, but each must be observed to the extreme.